junxit/us-congress-bills-113/bill.md

 ## § 134.

-The first proviso under the heading “Department of Health and Human Services—Administration for Children and Families—Low Income Home Energy Assistance” in division F of Public Law 113–76 shall be applied to amounts made available by this joint resolution by substituting “2015” for “2014”.
+The first proviso under the heading “Department of Health and Human Services—Administration for Children and Families—Low Income Home Energy Assistance” in division H of Public Law 113–76 shall be applied to amounts made available by this joint resolution by substituting “2015” for “2014”.

 ## § 135.